-phillips & hunt Can a victim of terrorism sue isis or its supporting countries?
+phillips, hunt, walker & hanna Can a victim of terrorism sue isis or its supporting countries?

 The U.S. Department of Labor indicated on December 31, 2013, a total of 1582 civilian contractors were killed in Afghanistan.
 And then there are those murdered on and off American soil in acts of terror of all descriptions, including beheading, burning and more.
 Most recently, ISIS is alleged to have had some role in the largest mass shooting on American soil, which caused the death of 49 people in Orlando on June 12, 2016.
 As such, we wanted to look at whether ISIS or its supporting countries can be sued.